CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_drafts/making-an-app-in-python.md

 Kivy includes examples of how to use each of the widgets.
 I would recommened looking through these to identify the best widget to use for each element of the app.

+In the above Hello World example we see that on line 5 I imported the label widget, so that it can be used in line 11 to create an label.
+For each widget you want to use it is needed to be imported.

 ### Screen Manager

 In most apps you will require a different layout for each type of page.